cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 ![Creating an Auth0 application](/tutorials/user-auth-with-auth0/media/creating-an-application.png)

-Inside of your application's settings, the client ID and client secret are keys that we'll provide to our Workers application to authenticate with Auth0.
+Inside of our application's settings, the client ID and client secret are keys that we'll provide to our Workers application to authenticate with Auth0.
 There are several settings and configuration options here, but relevant to this tutorial are the "Allowed Callback URLs" and "Allowed Web Origins" options.
 In the "Publish" section of this tutorial, we'll fill in these values with the final deployed URL of our application.

 ## Generate a new project